MikeHughesKent/PyFibreBundle/docs/source/core.rst

 ----------------------
 Basic Image Processing
 ----------------------
 PyFibreBundle includes several functions for basic processing of bundle images, including locating, cropping and masking the bundle and removing the core pattern using spatial filtering.
-The easiest way to use this functionality is via the PyBundle class, but it is also possible to use the lower-level functions directly.
+The easiest way to use this functionality is via the :doc:`PyBundle<pybundle_class>` class, but it is also possible to use the lower-level functions directly.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Getting Started using OOP